 Rehabilitated areas will be assessed against target criteria and, where applicable, compared with analogue sites of similar characteristics and land use.
+Rehabilitation milestone criteria include vegetation criteria based on BioCondition assessment standards (species richness, canopy cover, perennial grass cover).
+As the current land use of low intensity grazing will be reinstated post-mining, revegetated sites will be assessed against analogue sites of the same land use and where applicable the same RE (i.e. grazing modified pasture or grazing native vegetation).
 The location of, and methodology for determining appropriate analogue sites is discussed in Section 3.7.1.